NBC Insider Exclusive

 How to Watch

-Watch Hot Wheels™: Ultimate Challenge on NBC and Peacock.
+Watch Hot Wheels™: Ultimate Challenge on NBC.

 “If you watch Top Chef, it doesn’t mean that you are a great chef.
 And I think in the same way, this show, not only will it teach you a lot about the fun things that it takes to build a car, but you’re also learning a ton about people,” Wood said at the Hot Wheels: Ultimate Challenge press event ahead of the show’s premiere on May 30 at 10PM.
 “To me, this is a show about people that features cars, and it’s got Hot Wheels in it.
 I don’t think this is a car show that features people.”